-During the three months ended December 31, 2021, the Company adjusted the preliminary purchase price allocation for SpotX based on updated fair values associated with the acquired assets and liabilities.
-Adjustments primarily impacted acquisition related tax accruals, deferred tax liabilities and classification of lease assets.
+During the first quarter of 2022, the Company adjusted the preliminary purchase price allocation for SpotX based on updated fair values associated with the acquired assets and liabilities.
+Adjustments impacted acquisition related accounts payable and tax accruals.
+The Company finalized the purchase price allocation of SpotX in the second quarter of 2022, resulting in no additional changes to the purchase price allocation.